jandebeule/iot-dashboard-app/README.md

 Vaadin application that only requires a Servlet 3.0 container to run.
 The application displays a UI based on the items.xml configuration file (see com.jandebeule.iot.dashboard.ItemsPersistence.java for an example).

+A dashboard consists of a tabsheet where you can define your own tabs with each tab contains its configured items.
+Currently following items are supported to add to your dashboard (see also com.jandebeule.iot.dashboard.Item.java):
+		HTTP_SUBSCRIBE, 		// a HTML page that is refreshed at a fixed interval MQTT_SUBSCRIBE_LABEL,	// A Textfield showing the content from a MQTT topic MQTT_PUBLISH_SELECT,	// A dropdown/button which value is published to a MQTT topic MQTT_PUBLISH_SLIDER,	// A slider which value is published to a MQTT topic GRID 					// a nested grid that contains additional Items

 The starting point for the Vaadin application is com.jandebeule.iot.dashboard.MyUI.java